Layr-Labs/eigenda/docs/spec/overview.md

 EigenDA is implemented as an actively validated service on EigenLayer, which is a restaking protocol for Ethereum.

-Beause of this, EigenDA makes use of the EigenLayer state, which is stored on Ethereum, for consensus about the state of operators and as a callback for consensus about the availability of data.
+Because of this, EigenDA makes use of the EigenLayer state, which is stored on Ethereum, for consensus about the state of operators and as a callback for consensus about the availability of data.
 This means that EigenDA can be simpler in implementation than many existing DA solutions: EigenDA doesn't need to build it's own chain; it rides on the back of Ethereum.

 ### A first of its kind, horizontally scalable DA solution